 - Link to SD Card (Data and Cache).
 Moves data files, and requires root.

 To move more than one app at a time, tap the menu button in the top right-corner and choose Multi-select.
 Now tap all the apps you want to move, hit the menu button again, and choose either Link to SD card or Move to SD card.
 These are the same options as described above.

 Link2SD is free, with a paid upgrade.
 It works on Android 2.3 and up.

-The Best Way to Move Apps on Android
+The Best Way to Move Apps to an SD Card on Android

 - On phones that support adoptable storage, that’s the best choice.
 It removes any need to manage your card manually.

 - For phones that support moving apps to the card manually, that method is best and cleanest.